quipucords/quipucords/docs/source/man.rst

     --hosts 192.0.2.19

-  * An IP address range:
+  * An IP address range, only valid for network type:

     --hosts 192.0.2.[0:255]
     or